pepstock-org/Charba-Wiki/docs/extensions/Annotation.md

 Interaction uses the same format as [a chart instance](../configuration/interaction).

 :::caution
-`InteractionMode.INDEX` and `InteractionMode.DATASET` modes are not supported by the plugin.
-If set, the plugin will use `InteractionMode.NEAREST` mode.
+`DefaultInteractionMode.INDEX` and `DefaultInteractionMode.DATASET` modes are not supported by the plugin.
+If set, the plugin will use `DefaultInteractionMode.NEAREST` mode.

 `InteractionAxis.R` is not supported by the plugin.
 If set, the plugin will use `InteractionAxis.XY` mode.
 :::